“BE OPEN AND ABOVE-BOARD”

 Yet another line of attack on this apparently

-amount to in quantum mechanics.
-(This has never yet been completely clarified.)
-We should by no
+to in quantum mechanics.
+(This has never yet been reasonably stated or clarified.)
+We should by

-Personally, I’m quite sure that one of these forms of criticism of the Theorem will shoot it
+Personally, I’m quite sure that one of these forms of criticism of the Theorem will completely

 BELL TRADE ACT